 Recommended for Educators of Grades Pre-K-5

 *Note: Participants are expected to bring curricular materials that will aid in creating/editing classroom materials.

-According to Jennifer Lempp, five steps is all it takes to teach math in a new way that fosters deep understanding and proficiency for all students.
+According to Jennifer Lempp, five steps are all it takes to teach math in a new way that fosters deep understanding and proficiency for all students.
 This learning experience will focus on the key concepts of Lempp’s book "Math Workshop: Five Steps to Implementing Guided Math, Learning Stations, Reflection, and More."
 Participants can expect to take away practical strategies to apply in their classrooms.

+Recommended for Educators of Grades Pre-K-5